adleywd/WhatsNextSeries/README.md

 ### Install / Use
-Copy the file api_config_strings.xml locate at:
+Copy the file apiconfig_strings.xml locate at:
 ```sh
 /app/src/main/
 ```